ShehryarAbbasi/fargate-jwt-verifier/README.md

 ### Background: Trust but Verify
-Ever wanted to deploy a containerized JWT Amazon Cognito token verifier + have X-Ray instrumentation + using ExpressJS so you can run it on ECS Fargate as a REST microservice?
+Ever wanted to deploy a containerized JWT Amazon Cognito token verifier + have X-Ray tracing instrumentation + using ExpressJS so you can run it on ECS Fargate as a REST microservice?
 Well now you can! =P

 ### Laziness
 - same codebase for versions 1 and 2